kumarharsh/graphql-for-vscode/README.md

 * If you have a suggestion or a problem, please open an issue.
 * If you'd like to improve the extension:
   + If you've made any improvements to the extension, send a Pull Request!
-  + The instructions to run and debug the plugin are [here](#hacking)
+  + The instructions to run and debug the extension are [here](#hacking)

 ## Hacking

-If you're making changes to the plugin, then run `yarn dev` inside this directory, then just press <kbd>F5</kbd> to launch the *Extension Development Host* instance of vscode.
+If you're making changes to the extension, then run `yarn dev` inside this directory, then just press <kbd>F5</kbd> to launch the *Extension Development Host* instance of vscode.
 Whenever you make a change, press *Reload* to reload the EDH instance.

 ## Major Contributors